The Most Iconic Red Lipsticks of All Time Ranked

 No list of iconic reds is complete without Ruby Woo.
 Introduced in 1999, it quickly secured its crown as the red lipstick of a generation.
 Its vivid, blue-based tone flatters an astonishing range of skin tones, brightens the complexion, and makes teeth look whiter.
 The formula is unapologetically matte, so matte, in fact, that it almost dares you to complain.
 And yet, that retro-dry finish is precisely what gives it indelible staying power.
 Ruby Woo is not just a lipstick.
 It is confidence in a bullet.

-The Kiss Worthy Breakdown: Why MAC Cosmetics Ruby Woo Will Always Be My Favorite Red Lipstick
+Want to see why MAC Ruby Woo earned its legendary status?
+Get the kiss worthy breakdown here: Why MAC Cosmetics Ruby Woo Will Always Be My Favorite Red Lipstick

 Chanel lipsticks carry the weight of heritage, and Pirate is among the house’s most unforgettable reds.
 Sleek, blue-toned, and luxurious, Pirate offers a more satin finish than Ruby Woo, delivering richness without the dryness.
 The packaging, of course, is unmistakably Chanel: black and gold, understated yet commanding.
 Pirate is the red that says elegance first, drama second.